Luis-mn00/Computer-Vision-for-Fluids-in-a-Glass/README.md

-This repository contains part of the code used in my MSc thesis at I3A about GNNs for free surface fluid simulations.
+This repository contains part of the code used at I3A (University of Zaragoza) about GNNs for free surface fluid simulations.
 It contains code for a computer vision model used to identify the fluid volume inside a glass.

 ## Dataset